 The Knight Life, a Life Embellished webcomic with a tendency towards parody, is very much a WHAT.
 Such characters as a housewife who puts on an armless costume and fights crime as "The Masked Maggot," or a lowlife who works as a human rug and can identify shoes by how they press into his back, make sense if and only if one's familiar with the parts of American culture they're mocking.

-Maid The RPG.
+Maid RPG.
 Original flavour Japanese weirdness in RPG form.

 Hol: Human Occupied Landfill.
 Hand-written in several late-night sessions in an IHOP, and originally offered no character creation since "everyone just makes the same types of characters over and over again".
 When character creation was included in the expansion, stat rolling included several strange and useless abilities, such as an "Almond Joy" stat. ("Roll 1-3: Sometimes you feel like a nut.
 Roll 4-6: Sometimes you don't.")

-A lot of card-carrying mad genius Jenna Moran's non-commercial pet projects are just straightforwardly weird.
+A lot of card-carrying mad genius Jenna Moran's (best known for Nobilis and Chuubo's Marvelous Wish-Granting Engine) non-commercial pet projects are just straightforwardly weird.
 One that's currently on hiatus is about mischievous little fairies and has a task resolution system based off circuit diagrams and predicate logic.

 Nazi Zombies: Four crazed soldiers fight against zombies in Germany, Japan, USSR, the Arctic, Shangri la, the moon, and post apocalyptic Earth.